 By Carol Heffernan, Contributor for The Leader

 Nearly 70% of Americans play video games – one of the leading forms of entertainment today – and many do so as an escape from daily life.
-Studies show that gaming can
+Studies show that gaming can reduce stress, improve social connectedness, and ease pain through providing a distraction.

 Certain games have even become a medium for players to engage with painful emotions, as some have plot points related to grief and loss that are incorporated throughout.